 The input should be a PGM image or a PAM image of tuple type GRAYSCALE or GRAYSCALE_ALPHA.
-However, pamthreshold doesn't check; it just thresholds the first channel as if it were grayscale samples and if there is a second channel, processes it as if it is an alpha (transparency) channel.
+However, pamthreshold doesn't check; it just thresholds the first channel as if it were grayscale samples and if there is a second channel, processes it as if it is a transparency (alpha) channel.
 So if you feed it e.g. a PPM image, it will work but produce probably useless results.

-The output is a PAM with tuple type BLACKANDWHITE or BLACKANDWHITE_ALPHA, depending on whether the input has an alpha channel.
+The output is a PAM with tuple type BLACKANDWHITE or BLACKANDWHITE_ALPHA, depending on whether the input has a transparency channel.
 You can turn this into a PBM (if you need to use it with an older program that doesn't understand PAM, or you can't afford the 8X amount of space that PAM uses for the image) with pamtopnm.

 The output is to Standard Output.

-When the input has an alpha channel, pamthreshold includes an alpha channel in the output.
-Since the output has maxval 1, the alpha channel can indicate only fully transparent or fully opaque. pamthreshold make it fully transparent where the input is more than half transparent and fully opaque where it isn't.
+When the input has a transparency channel, pamthreshold includes a transparency channel in the output.
+Since the output has maxval 1, the transparency channel can indicate only fully transparent or fully opaque. pamthreshold make it fully transparent where the input is more than half transparent and fully opaque where it isn't.

-The alpha function was new in Netpbm 10.43 (June 2008).
-Before that, pamthreshold ignores any alpha channel in the input.
+The transparency function was new in Netpbm 10.43 (June 2008).
+Before that, pamthreshold ignores any transparency channel in the input.

 Another way to convert a grayscale image to black and white is to dither.
 Dithering is using clustered black and white pixels such that if you step back and look at the picture, you see varying levels of gray. pamditherbw does dithering.